edanalytics/dbt_synth_data/README.md

 ## Architecture
 Robert Fehrmann (CTO at Snowflake) has a couple good blog posts about [generating random integers and strings](https://www.snowflake.com/blog/synthetic-data-generation-at-scale-part-1/) or [dates and times](https://www.snowflake.com/blog/synthetic-data-generation-at-scale-part-2/) in Snowflake, which the [base column types](#base-column-types) in this package emulate.

-However, creating more realistic synthetic data requires more complex data types, seed data, and correlated subqueries or lookups on other tables.
-Unfortunately, due to how database engines are designed, *expressions based on or derived from* a `RANDOM()` value are "optimized" so that <ins>every row has the same value</ins>.
+However, creating more realistic synthetic data requires more complex data types, advanced random distributions, seed data, and correlated subqueries or lookups on other tables.
+Unfortunately, due to how database engines are designed, *subqueries of expressions based on or derived from* a `RANDOM()` value are "optimized" so that <ins>every row has the same value</ins>.
 Therefore advanced column types in this package use a (slower) multi-step process to generate distinct values for each row:

 1. an intermediate column is added to the table containing a `RANDOM()` number
 1. an `update` query is run on the table which populates a new column with values based on the `RANDOM()` value from the intermediate column